wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 To view and manage maintenance windows, select **Alerting > Maintenance Windows**.

-<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view maintenance windows, you must have the [Alert Management permission](permissions_overview.html) to [manage](maintenance_windows_managing.html) maintenance windows.
+<div markdown="span" class="alert alert-info" role="alert">While every user can view maintenance windows, you must have the [**Alerts** permission](permissions_overview.html) to [manage](maintenance_windows_managing.html) maintenance windows.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>

 Watch this <a href="https://bcove.video/3m7AM4x" target="_blank">video<img src="/images/video_camera.png" alt="video camera icon"/></a> for an introduction to maintenance windows.